-The Boys & Girls Club Movement includes more than 1,140 independent organizations and the national organization, Boys & Girls Clubs of America.
-Autonomous local organizations serve youth and communities in 4,300 Club locations with 56,000 adult professional staff, as well as program volunteers and board members.
+Our federation includes more than 1,000 independent Boys & Girls Club organizations.
+Autonomous local organizations serve youth and communities in more than 5,000 Club locations with 437,000 adult professional staff, local volunteers and local board members.
 BGCA serves local organizations, but does not manage the operations of individual Clubs.
 Member organizations are governed locally.

 “Each day I have the opportunity to not just affect the lives of the students that I work with, but the lives of their family and possibly their descendants.
 I take this responsibility seriously and hold it with great pride.”